nemocrys/ismcg-examples/README.md

-# Simulation examples for ISMCG
+# Simulation examples for the 1st International School on Modelling in Crystal Growth (ISMCG), Timisoara, Romania, 19-21 September 2024

 This repository contains axisymmetric steady-state 2D cases of Czochralski crystal growth using [Elmer](https://www.elmerfem.org/blog/).